The term “wouldn’t a harm a fly” is a common saying that means a person is mild, gentle, or kind.

 The Origin – Wouldn’t Harm a Fly

-Okay, so how old is this phrase?
-The earliest I could find it is from the late 1700s.
-However, the wording is slightly different—it uses the word “hurt” in place of “harm.”
+How old is this phrase?
+The earliest I could find it in print is from the late 1700s.
+However, the wording was slightly different—it uses the word “hurt” in place of “harm.”
 This example is seen in The Critical Review, Or, Annals of Literature, 1778:

 “The word that, he thinks, is therefore not to be considered as a conjunction, but as an article, or a pronoun: and to prove this, he produces, among many others, the following example: ‘I wish you to believe, that I would not willfully hurt a fly.'”

 The earliest appearance I could find of the saying with the word “harm” in it is from the European Magazine and London Review, 1802: